 The first meaning of the verb to debug is to remove errors, but the meaning that really matters is to see into the execution of a program by examining it.
 A programmer that cannot debug effectively is blind.
 Idealists that think design, or analysis, or complexity theory, or whatnot, are more fundamental are not working programmers.
 The working programmer does not live in an ideal world.
 Even if you are perfect, your are surrounded by and must interact with code written by major software companies, organizations like GNU, and your colleagues.

 Debugging is about the running of programs, not programs themselves.
 To get visibility into the execution of a program you must be able to execute the code and observe something about it.
 The common ways of looking into the ‘innards’ of an executing program can be categorized as: Some beginners fear debugging when it requires modifying code.
 How to Debug by Splitting the Problem Space.
 Java programming test, hands-on skills - BetterProgrammer.com.
 Collection Of Puzzles For Programmers.
 Collection Of Puzzles For Programmers by SQLDenis on March 2, 2009 in category Ethics and IT.

 Mario Klingemann update.
 Jspp - StumbleUpon.
 HaskellWiki.
 10 Papers Every Programmer Should Read (At Least Twice) I spent most of yesterday afternoon working on a paper I’m co-writing.
 It was one of those days when the writing came easy.
 I was moving from topic to topic, but then I realized that I was reaching too far backward – I was explaining things which I shouldn’t have had to explain to the audience I was trying to reach.
 When I first started writing, one of the pieces of advice that I heard was that you should always imagine that you are writing to a particular person.
 It gets your juices going – you’re automatically in an explanatory state of mind and you know what you can expect from your audience.

 I was doing that, but I noticed that I was drifting.
 The problem I was experiencing is only getting worse.
 So, I was thinking about this and trying to not to get too glum.
 We’ve taken an interesting turn in the industry over the past ten years.
 Here’s the original list.
+Most are easy to read but some are rough going – they drop off into math after the first few pages.
 UNITY.
 Computer Languages History.
 Aho/Ullman Foundations of Computer Science.
-This book has been taken out of print by W.

 Keep your text &code formatting safe from IM and Email.
 10 Puzzle Websites to Sharpen Your Programming Skills.
 By Ben Dowling Solving programming puzzles is a fun way to develop your logical and problem solving abilities.

 Also, when you’re familiarizing yourself with a new programming language, solving puzzles for that language can help speed up the learning process.
 Here are the top 10 popular programming puzzle sites that will help test your thinking and improve your programming, problem solving, and logical thinking skills.
 1. Programming Praxis Programming Praxis is a blog that includes a range of interesting problems with solutions usually available in several different programming languages.
 2. CodeKata is a blog of programming puzzles written by Dave Thomas, who’s most famous for the groundbreaking book, Pragmatic Programmer.
 3.

+TopCoder is an active programming community of developers who love to solve puzzles.
+4. 5.
 Create your own MMORPG in just 10 EASY steps!!!
 Create your own MMORPG in just 10 EASY steps!!!
 The Torque MMO Kit IDE features integrated file management, Python/TorqueScript editing, and automation for common tasks.
 In just 10 easy steps, you can create your very own MMORPG for both the Torque Game Engine and Torque Game Engine Advanced *wink* *wink* *nudge* *nudge* ;)